nrkno/core-components/packages/core-datepicker/readme.md

 myDatepicker.date = 'now'                    // Set date.
-Accepts simple-date-parse format or Date object myDatepicker.months = ['Jan', 'Feb', ...]    // Set list of custom month names to be used myDatepicker.days = ['Man', 'Tir', ...]      // Set list of custom weekday names to be used
+Accepts simple-date-parse format or Date object myDatepicker.months = ['Jan', 'Feb', ...]    // Set list of custom month names to be used myDatepicker.days = ['Man', 'Tir', ...]      // Set list of custom weekday names to be used myDatepicker.disabled = Function|Boolean     // Disable dates.
+If true disable all dates.
+Function receives each date, returns a boolean.
 // Methods
 myDatepicker.parse('fri')                    // Utility function for parsing time and dates.
 Really just @nrk/simple-date-parse